guadiromero/sfg-parser/README.md

 python preprocessing/build_dataset.py -input-dir data/sfgbank-unsplit-ptb -output-dir data/sfgbank-split-ptb -data-name sfgbank
 ```

-These output files at this step were used to train and evaluate the Berkeley parser.
+These output files were used to train and evaluate the Berkeley parser.

 A README is created in the output directory, listing the files contained in each split.